masa-finance/masa-bittensor/docs/running_on_devnet.md

 ## Stake on Validator

-Stake on the `validator` to set your weights:
+Stake TAO on the `validator` hotkey to enable the ability to set weights:

 ```bash
 make stake-validator